astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 length you wish to measure.
 This observer will see the same two events as the first observer, a flash occurring on the left edge of the object and at a later time, $dt_{\rm rest}$, a second flash occurring at the right edge of the object.
-This observer is passing by the object as it is at rest, and this observer would interpret the physical displacement between the two events is the rest length of the
-object: $\ell_r = dx_{\rm rest}$, where $\ell_r$ represents the length
-of the object at rest.
+The first observer is passing by the object as it is at rest, but the second observer (at rest) would interpret the physical displacement between the two events is the rest length of the object: $\ell_r = dx_{\rm rest}$, where $\ell_r$ represents the length of the object at rest.

 ```{code-cell}